eMapR/half-baked/README.md

 ### spatial_subset_conus_vrt_by_geojson.py

-*Author:* Justin

-*Date added:* 2017/07/19

-*Description:* This script will subset/clip CONUS VRT files by a geojson file.
+This script will subset/clip CONUS VRT files by a geojson file.
 The parameters are hard-coded.
 It is expecting certain VRT files to exist and is intended to work only on a pre-defined set of VRTs.
 For these reasons it is not a very flexible script, but could be made more generic by giving it glob-type search terms for the VRTs you want subset or provide full paths and output names.

+Justin | 2017/07/19

 ## <a id="spatialSeg"></a>Image Spatial Segmentation